11 Wedding Planning Tips You Need to Know

 So when you’re having your makeup done and putting your dress on, ask your bridesmaids to move their empty water bottles and plastic bags!

-Politely ask the vicar to move out the way for the man and wife shots so you have that one ‘wow’ shot of just the two of you at the end of the aisle
+Politely ask the registrar to move out the way for the first kiss moment so you have that one ‘wow’ shot of just the two of you at the end of the aisle

 Bridal details photo on window sill of heritage property, featuring flowers, shoes, rings and perfume.